Thomas P. Lynch

 Lynch himself has written about such things as the dignity and difficulties of immigrants’ travels.
 September’s lecture, however, drew more on his work as a funeral director called to honor the joys and brokenness revealed when a life ends.
 He was a National Book Award finalist in 1987 for his first book of poems about living and dying, Skating with Heather Grace.
 One of his books of essays, The Undertaking: Life Studies from the Dismal Trade, inspired a 2007 “Frontline” documentary of the same name.
 The PBS production won an Emmy award for best art and culture documentary.

 In the audience were members of the Ancient Order of Hibernians (AOH) and Ladies AOH.

-Recalling the thrill of seeing Heaney speak at Emory University, Lynch explained, “He had been the most amplified and ever-present voice of my generation of poets.”
+Recalling the thrill of seeing Heaney speak at Emory University, Lynch said that Heaney “had been the most amplified and ever-present voice of my generation of poets.”
 Thanks partly to a Catholic upbringing in Ireland, Heaney’s words always yielded “a rich trove of metaphoric treasure,” Lynch said.
-He cited the poem “Funeral Rites,” in which Heaney was coping with slaughter amid the Irish “Troubles,” but nevertheless “shouldered a kind of manhood” by preserving ritual and carrying the coffins of family members and others.
+He cited the poem “Funeral Rites,” in which Heaney was coping with death amid the Irish Troubles, but nevertheless “shouldered a kind of manhood” by preserving ritual and carrying the coffins of family members and others.

-His career as a funeral director allowed Lynch the occasional privilege of being present with a group gathered around the deceased when the circumstances sparked memorable reflections.
-These were the eloquent remarks that “priests and pastors and rabbis and imams, poets and poohbahs and perfect strangers, bring to these horizontal mysteries—at bedside, at box-side, at graveside.
-I’ve been graced, I’d have to say, by my witness of the lifting and burying and carrying that we all do for one another,” Lynch added.
+Lynch’s career as a funeral director has allowed him the privilege of regularly being present with mourners as they gather around their deceased.
+These occasions often elicit the eloquent remarks that “priests and pastors and rabbis and imams, poets and poohbahs and perfect strangers, bring to these horizontal mysteries—at bedside, at box-side, at graveside,” Lynch said.
+He added: “I’ve been graced, I’d have to say, by my witness of the lifting and burying and carrying that we all do for one another.”